microsoft/IoT-For-Beginners/1-getting-started/lessons/4-connect-internet/README.md

 Although the name is Message Queueing (initials in MQTT), it doesn't actually support message queues.
 This means that if a client disconnects, then reconnects it won't receive messages sent during the disconnection, except for those messages that it had already started to process using the QoS process.
 Messages can have a retained flag set on them.
 If this is set, the MQTT broker will store the last message sent on a topic with this flag, and send this to any clients who later subscribe to the topic.
 This way, the clients will always get the latest message.

-MQTT also supports a keep alive function that checks to see if the connection is still alive during long gaps between messages.
+MQTT also supports a keep alive function that checks if the connection is still alive during long gaps between messages.

 > 🦟 [Mosquitto from the Eclipse Foundation](https://mosquitto.org) has a free MQTT broker you can run yourself to experiment with MQTT, along with a public MQTT broker you can use to test your code, hosted at [test.mosquitto.org](https://test.mosquitto.org).